Optimization via a Control-Centric Framework: Generalized Nash Equilibrium Seeking Problems

 \subsection{Numerical Example: Cournot GNE with Shared Constraints}

 We illustrate Thm.~\ref{thm:S1} with a Cournot competition game~\cite{martinez-piazuelo_payoff_2022}.
+The shared constraints~\eqref{eq:cournot_constraints} are affine but, with $11$ inequality and equality rows in $\mathbb{R}^8$, do not satisfy the global full-row-rank hypothesis; the example is therefore covered by the semiglobal statement of Thm.~\ref{thm:S1}, whose bounded-feasible-set hypothesis holds since nonnegativity together with the capped aggregate $\mathbf{C}\mathbf{x}$ makes the feasible polytope compact.
 Consider $N=4$ firms and $M=2$ markets.
-Each firm selects a production vector $\mathbf{x}_k\in\mathbb{R}^2_{\ge0}$, and the aggregate supply is $C\mathbf{x}$.
+Each firm selects a production vector $\mathbf{x}_k\in\mathbb{R}^2_{\ge0}$, and the aggregate supply is $\mathbf{C}\mathbf{x}$.
 Market prices follow a linear inverse demand

 and each firm incurs a quadratic production cost $Q_k(\mathbf{x}_k) = \tfrac{1}{2}\|\mathbf{x}_k\|^2$.
 The shared constraints consist of one linear equality (a target supply in the first market) and market capacities,